 The search for unifying properties of complex networks is popular, challenging, and important.
 For modeling approaches that focus on robustness and fragility as unifying concepts, the Internet is an especially attractive case study, mainly because its applications are ubiquitous and pervasive, and widely available expositions exist at every level of detail.
 Nevertheless, alternative approaches to modeling the Internet often make extremely different assumptions and derive opposite conclusions about fundamental properties of one and the same system.
-Fortunately, a detailed understanding of Internet technology combined with a unique ability to measure the network means that these differences can be thoroughly understood and unambiguously resolved.
-This paper aims to make recent results of this process accessible beyond Internet specialists to the broader scientific community, and to clarify several sources of basic methodological differences that are relevant beyond either the Internet or the two specific approaches focused on here; i.e., scale-free networks and highly optimized tolerance networks.
+Fortunately, a detailed understanding of Internet technology combined with a unique ability to measure the network means that these differences can be understood thoroughly and resolved unambiguously.
+This article aims to make recent results of this process accessible beyond Internet specialists to the broader scientific community and to clarify several sources of basic methodological differences that are relevant beyond either the Internet or the two specific approaches focused on here (i.e., scale-free networks and highly optimized tolerance networks).

-A popular case study for complex networks has been the Internet, with a central issue the extent to which its design and evolution have made it "robust yet fragile" (RYF)-that is, unaffected by random component failures but vulnerable to targeted attacks on its key components.
-One line of research portrays the Internet as "scale-free" (SF) with a "hub-like" core structure that makes the network simultaneously robust to random losses of nodes yet fragile to targeted attacks on the highly connected nodes or "hubs" [1, 2, 3].
-The resulting error tolerance yet attack vulnerability has been proposed as a previously overlooked "Achilles' heel" of the Internet.
-The appeal of such a surprising discovery is understandable, as SF methods are quite general and do not depend on any details of Internet technology, economics, or engineering [4, 5].
+A popular case study for complex networks has been the Internet, with a central issue being the extent to which its design and evolution have made it "robust yet fragile" (RYF), that is, unaffected by random component failures but vulnerable to targeted attacks on its key components.
+One line of research portrays the Internet as "scale-free" (SF) with a "hub-like" core structure that makes the network simultaneously robust to random losses of nodes yet fragile to targeted attacks on the highly connected nodes or "hubs" (1-3).
+The resulting error tolerance with attack vulnerability has been proposed as a previously overlooked "Achilles' heel" of the Internet.
+The appeal of such a surprising discovery is understandable, because SF methods are quite general and do not depend on any details of Internet technology, economics, or engineering (4, 5).

-One purpose of this paper is to explore how this SF depiction compares with the real Internet, and explain the nature and origin of some important discrepancies.
+One purpose of this article is to explore how this SF depiction compares with the real Internet and explain the nature and origin of some important discrepancies.
 Another purpose is to suggest that a more coherent perspective on the Internet as a complex network, and in particular its RYF nature, is possible in a way that is fully consistent with Internet technology, economics, and engineering.
-A complete exposition relies on the mathematics of random graphs and statistical physics [6], which underly the SF theory, as well as on the very details of the Internet ignored in the SF formulation [7].
-Nevertheless, we aim to show here that the essential issues can be readily understood, if not rigorously proven, using less technical detail, and the lessons learned are relevant well beyond either the

-Internet or SF network models [8, 9, 10].
+A complete exposition relies on the mathematics of random graphs and statistical physics (6), which underlie the SF theory, as well as on the very details of the Internet ignored in the SF formulation (7).
+Nevertheless, we aim to show here that the essential issues can be readily understood, if not rigorously proven, by using less technical detail, and the lessons learned are relevant well beyond either the Internet or SF-network models (8-10).

-Power Laws and Scale-Free Models
+Power Laws and SF Models